The 20 Best Facial Paralysis Doctors in France

 Neuilly-sur-seine, FR

-Remi Hervochon practices in Neuilly-sur-seine, France.
+Remi Hervochon practices practicing medicine in Neuilly-sur-seine, France.
 Ms. Hervochon is rated as a Distinguished expert by MediFind in the treatment of Facial Paralysis.
-Her top areas of expertise are Facial Paralysis, Bell's Palsy, Myoclonic Epilepsy Associated With Ragged Red Fibers, Vertebroplasty, and Microvascular Decompression.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Facial Paralysis, Bell's Palsy, Myoclonic Epilepsy Associated With Ragged Red Fibers, Vertebroplasty, and Microvascular Decompression.

 Distinguished in Facial Paralysis